Azure/azure-kusto-spark/docs/AuthenticationMethods.md

 #Authentication Methods
-Kusto spark connector allows user to authenticate with AAD to the Kusto cluster using either an AAD application, a user token or device authentication.
-The application parameters can also be passed using azure keyVault.
+Kusto Spark connector allows the user to authenticate with AAD to the Kusto cluster using either an AAD application, a user token or device authentication.
+Alternatively, authentication parameters can be stored in Azure Key Vault.
+  In this case, the user must provide once application credentials in order to access the Key Vault resource.

-## AAD application authentication
+## AAD Application Authentication
-This is the easiest way to authenticate using this connector and is explained used in all the documentation examples.
+This authentication method is fairly straightforward, and it is used in most of the examples in this documentation.

  * **KUSTO_AAD_CLIENT_ID**:
   AAD application (client) identifier.